themaceoftime/OoT-Randomizer/README.md

   * Many locations that did not previously have item hints now have hints, in case a custom hint distribution makes use of them.
   * Using the hint distribution "Bingo" allows setting a "Bingosync URL" to build hints for the specific OoTR Bingo board.
 Otherwise it's a generic hint distribution for OoTR Bingo.
 * Hint distributions can configure groups of stones to all have the same hint, and can also disable stones from receiving useful hints (give them junk hints instead).
+* Triforce Hunt changes
+  * The number of Triforce pieces available per world, which was previously tied to the item pool setting, is now a separate setting.
 * Tournament hint distribution changes
   * Grotto stones are disabled and only provide junk hints.
   * Zelda's Lullaby is never considered for Way of the Hero hints.